-Launching a rewards program is relatively more comfortable than the task of ensuring customer engagement.
-Achieving these results required an intricately weaved promotional program, delivered across multiple channels, which is customized as the communications and offers the program itself promotes.
+Implementing a meaningful loyalty rewards program is relatively more comfortable than the task of ensuring customer engagement.
+Achieving these results required an intricately weaved promotional program, delivered across multiple channels, customized as the communications and offers the program itself promotes.
 Few ways to reignite your customers’ interest with reward program promotion are:

 The most expensive resource that any organization invests in is the employees.
 Employees who communicate directly with customers should be trained and armed with the right tools to promote and answer consumers’ various questions about the rewards program.